 - Basic knowledge of English to understand technical documentation

 If you possess most of these qualifications, you will enjoy working in this exciting environment.

 What training is required to become an industrial mechanic?

 There are many different industrial mechanics training options:

 - Professional training programs

 - Specialization courses in specific systems

-If you have already taken one of these courses and wish to join a reputable company, HARtech regularly has openings for careers in industrial mechanics.
+If you have already taken one of these courses and wish to join a reputable company, consider joining the team at HARtech.

 What are the tools used in industrial mechanics?

-The machines used in factories and industries are usually large, heavy and very complex.
+The machines used in factories and industries are usually large, heavy, and very complex.
 Their successful operation is maintained by industrial mechanics, who keep the machines working with a variety of tools.
-Some of the most commonly used tools include:
+Some of the most used tools include: